top of page

 55639976_10214550286137134_8686197049760

-Discover Scent Work!
 The latest AKC training activity that develops your dog’s natural scenting abilities through fun and games.
 This class leverages every dog’s amazing sense of smell and their love of performing a task.
 Geared for dogs of all shapes, sizes and ages, Scent Work has found enthusiastic participants seeking a lower impact canine activity that offers great rewards for both handlers and their dogs.
-SW class teaches basics all the way to competition level of search skills, builds dogs confidence, burns off mental and physical energy, and reinforces the bond between dog and owner.
+SW classes teach basics all the way to competition level of search skills.
+Scent work builds dogs confidence, burns off mental and physical energy, and reinforces the bond between dog and owner.
+It is helpful to have taken basic obedience classes prior to enrolling in Scent Work.

 Not all classes are offered every session.